kevinawoo/google-calendar-tools/README.md

    Tip: add `.env` with `open "https://urlToScript"` to open the script in the browser.

-5. Setup a project trigger
+5. Set up project triggers for the tools you want running:
-    1. setup a time based trigger on the
-    - `sync` function: every `30 minutes`
+   - setup a time based trigger on `sync` function: every `30 minutes`
-    - `createWalkEvent` function: `weekly every Monday 9-10am`
+   - setup a time based trigger on `createWalkEvent` function: `weekly every Monday 9-10am`